Hanuman present in Yantra is worshipped

 The labour force of these four villages was not sufficient for their factory which had a huge task of supplying textiles to the company for export.

-As the years progressed the town Madraspatnam had to grow and so the EIC bought more land and created “black town” closer to the Fort and created new settlements there.
-At a later stage when the company grew big and they needed more people they created “new black town”, an area which was about eight times bigger than the “black town”.
-Apart from the four names of the villages mentioned in the record, the name of the villages where “black town” or “new black town” [Old city] had grown is not known, at least the names of the villages are not seen in the public domain.
-By new black town or Old City I mean the harbor on the east, west wall road [Mint Street] in the west, old jail road in the north and NSC Bose road in the south.
-This vast area must have had many villages which have lost their identity to be known in a new name.
-Muthialpet, mannadi, seven wells, Sowkarpet are fairly new names.
+As the years progressed the town of Madraspatnam had to grow and so the EIC bought more land and created a ‘black town’ closer to the Fort and created new settlements there.
+At a later stage when the company grew big and they needed more people, they created a ‘new black town’, an area that was about eight times bigger than the ‘black town’.
+Apart from the four names of the villages mentioned in the record, the name of the villages where ‘black town’ or ‘new black town’ [Old city] had grown is not known, at least the names of the villages are not seen in the public domain.
+By new black town or Old City I mean the harbor on the east, West Wall Road [Mint Street] in the west, Old Jail Road in the north, and NSC Bose Road in the south.
+This vast area must have had many villages that have lost their identity to be known by a new name.
+Muthialpet, mannadi, seven wells, and Sowkarpet are fairly new names.

 The old town walls

-They had built the northern wall with four entry point, Boatmen Gate, Pully Gate, Tiruvatore Gate, and Ennore Gate and completed the wall by the end of 1769.
-In today’s scenario this wall would have run along the present old jail road.
+They had built the northern wall with four entry points, Boatmen Gate, Pully Gate, Tiruvatore Gate, and Ennore Gate, and completed the wall by the end of 1769.
+In today’s scenario, this wall would have run along the present old jail road.

 Barrack Street, Seven wells

-Barrack Street in Seven Wells area is a road which runs parallel to old jail road, but not for the full length.
+Barrack Street in the Seven Wells area is a road that runs parallel to Old Jail Road, but not for the full length.
 It starts at the Portuguese Church Street and ends at the Seven-wells Street.
-When coming from the Church Street on the right side a huge compound wall will be there throughout the distance till one reaches Sri Hanuman Temple.
-But on the left side a number of streets are running perpendicular to this street.
-One of the streets just opposite to the temple namely Verasamy street is where Sri Aurulprakasa Sri Ramalinga Adigalar had lived.
+When coming from Church Street on the right side a huge compound wall will be there throughout the distance till one reaches Sri Hanuman Temple.
+But on the left side, several streets are running perpendicular to this street.
+One of the streets just opposite the temple namely Verasamy Street is where Sri Aurulprakasa Sri Ramalinga Adigalar had lived.

 Pala Kurichchi